JanStolc5/JSON-Article/README.md

 * [Setup](#setup)

 ## General info
-<h3> I am finished my second portfolio project which show us how we can use JS Fetch Api.
+<p> I am finished my second portfolio project which show us how we can use JS Fetch Api.
 JS methods used in this project are GET, PUT and DELETE.
-It is a simple application which allow us adding articles to database JSON and manage it.<h3>
+It is a simple application which allow us adding articles to database JSON and manage it.</p>
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Features
 * Adding an article